Consider these five reasons, ranging from resume benefits to professional opportunities, to volunteer during your time in community college

 Ultimately, with all of the perks of volunteering, most community college students assert that working with on-campus volunteerism groups helped boost their overall positive college experience

 .
-In fact, as the Community College of Philadelphia
+In fact, like the Community College of Philadelphia

 , located in Pennsylvania, explains, participating in various volunteerism events can even help boost your odds of earning a scholarship